ElectronVector/ravioli/README.md

   -e            show any errors encountered processing source files
 ```

+### File extensions

+By default ravioli runs on c files, but you can use the `-x` option to select different extensions.

 ## Implementation Details

 The Koopman Spaghetti Factor is calculated on each module (source code file) like this: